TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.12-root-cause-analysis/_index.md

 You need to ensure that the alert is valid.
 That means it should not result in false positive.

-Let’s take an example.
+Let's take an example.
 This was a [VDI](https://www.vmware.com/topics/glossary/content/virtual-desktop-infrastructure-vdi) mass disconnect issue, where >100 users had their sessions disconnected at the same time.
 The analysis concludes that the problem started with the “resuming traffic on DV port”, so we need to trap this message when it appears again.

 ![Disconnection logs](1.2.12-fig-2.png)